clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox-cl-installer.rst

    |CL| on the `Downloads`_ page.

 #.
 Validate the integrity of the downloaded image by checking the file hash
    and signatures.
-Refer :ref:`validate-signatures` for detailed steps.
+Refer to :ref:`validate-signatures` for detailed steps.

 #.
 Decompress the downloaded image.